khathepham/markdown-resume/source/resume.md

 ### Avalibility Finder <time> Jan.
 2022 - May 2022 </time>
 <location>Human-Computer Interaction Course Project</location>

-- Designed, prototyped, and documented an interface leveriging HCI principles  to streamline the process of finding availability and scheduling meetings for users seeking convenience and efficiency.
+- Designed, prototyped, and documented an interface leveraging HCI principles  to streamline the process of finding availability and scheduling meetings for users seeking convenience and efficiency.
 <!-- - Employed a mix of qualitative and quantitative research methods, including surveys and usability testing, to gather user insights and validate design decisions, ensuring the final project effectively met user needs and expectations.
 - Fostered a collaborative environment within the project team, leading to the successful integration of diverse ideas into the prototype's development and the refinement of documentation through iterative feedback and peer reviews. -->